Planck 2015 results. XIII. Cosmological parameters: Comparison of the base model with other astrophysical data sets

 The situation is summarized in Fig.~\ref{WLonly}.
 The sample points show parameter values in the $\sigma_8$--$\Omm$ plane for the \LCDM\ base model, computed from the \citet[][hereafter H13]{Heymans:2013} tomographic measurements of $\xi_{\pm}$.
 These data consist of correlation function measurements in six photometric redshift bins extending over the redshift range 0.2--1.3.
-We use the blue galaxy sample, since H13 find that this sample shows no evidence for intrinsic galaxy alignments (simplifying the comparison with theory) and we apply the ``conservative'' cuts of H13, intended to reduce sensitivity to the nonlinear part of the power spectrum; these cuts eliminate measurements with $\theta < 3^\prime$ for any redshift combinations involving the lowest two redshift bins.
+We use the blue galaxy sample, since H13 find that this sample shows no evidence for intrinsic galaxy alignments (simplifying the comparison with theory) and we apply the ``conservative'' cuts of H13, intended to reduce sensitivity to the nonlinear part of the power spectrum; these cuts eliminate measurements with $\theta < 3^\prime$ for any redshift combination that involves the lowest two redshift bins.
 Here we have used the \HALOFIT\ prescription of \cite{Takahashi:2012em} to model the nonlinear power spectrum, but do not include any model of baryon feedback or intrinsic alignments.
 For the lensing-only constraint we also impose additional priors in a similar way to the CMB lensing analysis described in~\cite{planck2014-a17}, i.e., Gaussian priors $\Omb h^2= 0.0223 \pm 0.0009$ and $\ns=0.96\pm 0.02$, where the exact values (chosen to span reasonable ranges given CMB data) have little impact on the results.
 The sample range shown also restricts the Hubble parameter to $0.2<h<1$; note that when comparing with constraint contours, the location of the contours can change significantly depending on the $H_0$ prior range assumed.
-Here we only show lensing contours after the samples have been projected into the space allowed by the BAO data (blue contours), or also additionally restricting to the reduced space where $\thetaMC$ is fixed to the \Planck\ value, which is accurately measured.
+We also use a weak prior on the primoridal amplitude, $2<\ln(10^{10}A_{\rm s})<4$, which shows up the strong correlation between $\Omm$--$\sigma_8$--$H_0$ in the region of parameter space relevant for comparison with \planck.
+In Fig.~\ref{WLonly} we only show lensing contours after the samples have been projected into the space allowed by the BAO data (blue contours), or also additionally restricting to the reduced space where $\thetaMC$ is fixed to the \Planck\ value, which is accurately measured.
 The black contours show the constraints from \planckTT.